BASED ON POLICY NUMBER AND TITLE:

 - Checks accepted by authorized College personnel shall be validated by rubber stamp on the back of the check, and the required information in section (1) shall be entered.
 If the required information is preprinted on the face of the check, it does not need to be duplicated on the reverse.

-- The Finance Department will hold checks and credit cards dishonored by the payer's bank due to insufficient funds or chargebacks, and the payer will be liable for the full amount of the check or credit card, plus the service charge in the amount allowed by current law.
+- The Finance Department will hold checks and credit card payments dishonored by the payer's bank due to insufficient funds or chargebacks, and the payer will be liable for the full amount of the check or credit card payment, plus the service charge in the amount allowed by current law.
 The Finance Department will send notification by certified mail to the address on the check, or the student email account for credit cards.
 As a courtesy, if the payer on a dishonored check is a college student or employee, the Finance Department will send additional notification to the employee by e-mail with a read receipt.
 Payer must make restitution to the College within ten days of the date of mailing of the certified notice.
 Restitution may be made by cash or cashier's check at any one the of the College's Business Offices.
 This ten-day grace period does not exempt the student from cancellation of registration due to nonpayment.
 The Finance Department will refer TTC employees who do not meet this ten-day deadline to make restitution, to Employee Relations for counseling.
 Additionally, the College may take further legal action.
 The College may restrict subsequent payments by only accepting cash, certified checks or money orders.

 - TTC will accept two-party checks for payment of expenses related to courses.
 If the payment is deemed as uncollectible due to insufficient funds, the student account will be charged along with a service charge in the amount allowed by current law.